tenshi-code/ping-compensation/README.md

 Open up Swat4DedicatedServer.ini (or Swat4XDedicatedServer.ini) with any text editor.
 Scroll down until you find the `[Engine.GameEngine]` section and add a new entry into it: `ServerActors=PingCompensation.Compensator`

-Now scroll down to the bottom of the file and add a new section with the following configuration:
+Now scroll down to the bottom of the file and add these new sections with the following configuration:

 ```
 [PingCompensation.Compensator]